How do I become an intern?

 Can I take a vacation or go away for the weekend?

 Yes, as long as the timing works with your particular ministry.
 All vacations should be approved ahead of time by your direct supervisor and the Internship Director.
 It is likely that it will not be a problem at all.
 Memorial Day and the 4th of July are honored as holidays in most cases.

 Can I receive credit for my internship?

-In many cases, you can receive credit for this internship.
-The Internship Director can act as a Field Supervisor on your behalf.
+In many cases, you can receive credit for your internship.
+The Internship Director can act as a field supervisor on your behalf.
 We will do our best to work with the requirements of your school to make this possible.
 Please let us know, in writing, how we can best help you.

 Do I have to receive credit for my internship?

 No, many interns simply come for the ministry experience.

 Can I work another job during the internship?